Drastische Folgen: Playboy-Model trank rund um die Uhr Wodka - bis Säure ihre Haut auffraß

-Ein früheres Playboy-Model berichtet öffentlich von ihrer Alkoholsucht und den heftigen Folgen ihres Konsums - und darüber, wie sie alles änderte.
-Mit den schockierenden Details will sie andere warnen.
+Das Ex- Playboy-Model berichtet öffentlich von ihrer Alkoholsucht und den heftigen Folgen ihres Konsums.
+Mit schockierenden Details will sie andere warnen.

 Los Angeles - Jessica Landon war einst Playboy-Model und schaffte danach den Sprung ins Schauspiel-Geschäft.
 Heute hat die 37-Jährige eine Familie und sieht immer noch blendend aus.
 Allerdings berichtet Landon auch über dunkle Zeiten in ihrem Leben: Nach eigenen Angaben trank sie 24 Stunden am Tag Wodka - mit erschreckenden Folgen.